Primary research aim

 Secondary research aims

-To foster uptake of findings from the CHAPP program to other organizations and groups in the Philippines and other LMICs.
+To foster uptake of findings from the CHAPP program to other organizations and groups in the Philipines and other LMICs.

 Research objectives and methodology

 - To identify optimal ways to adapt elements of the CHAP model to fit local LMIC conditions (sociocultural, economic, environmental) while focussing on the prevention and management of diabetes.